Skip to content

 Build, configure, and inspect your Anychat agents programmatically.

-The Agent API is the HTTP interface for managing agents on the Anychat platform — the same building blocks described in the Agent Framework overview (identity, personality, objectives, guardrails, skills, playbooks, tools, …) exposed as a set of REST resources you can drive from your own code or from the anychat-cli.
+The Agent API is the HTTP interface for managing agents on the Anychat platform — the Definition sections (identity, personality, guardrails, objectives, playbooks, message templates) and capability configuration exposed as REST resources you can drive from your own code or from the anychat-cli.

 The Agent API is the management plane: creating agents, editing their behavior, and browsing their conversation history.
 For the runtime API that delivers messages to and from your agents, see the Messaging API.